-The new visual editor is also a good step forward, for the most part.
-The editing process is a bit slow, since you’ll be clicking through a multi-step wizard and usually working in several pop-up boxes stacked on top of each other, for every element you want to add to a page.
-It’s a bit slow and clumsy, but it’s still better than working with a huge mess of short codes in the regular WP editor.
+On the face of it the new visual editor is also a good step forward, for the most part.
+The editing process is slow, since you’ll be clicking through a multi-step wizard and usually working in several pop-up boxes stacked on top of each other, for every element you want to add to a page.
+While it’s not ideal, it’s still better than working with a huge mess of short codes in the regular WP editor.

 The Bad Stuff